ArchaicLier/docker-babelfishpg-python3/README.md

 ### Example Python

-Use the [example_python.sql](https://github.com/ArchaicLier/docker-babelfishpg-python3/blob/main/example_python.sql) for create simple "Hello world!" functions by first connecting to the PostgreSQL port
+Use the [example_python.sql](https://github.com/ArchaicLier/docker-babelfishpg-python3/blob/main/example_python.sql) script for create simple "Hello world!" functions by first connecting to the PostgreSQL port

 Then you can call it as: